gorizond/mcp-rancher-multi/README.md

   }
 }
 ```
-To avoid global install, you can use `npx -y mcp-rancher-multi` as command.

 ## Config store
 `servers.json` holds Rancher endpoints.
 Tokens may be in-file or referenced from env using `${ENV:NAME}`.